itsbudyn/advent-of-code/README.md

 # advent-of-code

-- Repository containing source code and inputs used to obtain answers to the 2022 Edition of Advent of Code. <br>
+- Repository containing source code and inputs used to obtain answers to various editions of Advent of Code. <br>
 - Fully written in Python
 - All of these have been written by me:
   - No pasted source code (neither parts nor its entirety)